digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/intro.rst

 Next Steps
 **********

-The following tutorial is available:
+The following tutorials are available:

 * The :doc:`Enhance Transfers <transfer>` tutorial builds upon the basic :doc:`transfer <../getting-started/transfer>` tutorial from the getting-started section.